- Basic Policies

 Committees on Corporate Governance

-NGK INSULATORS, LTD., has further strengthened and enhanced its corporate governance structures by establishing committees to bolster the supervision and monitoring functions of the Board of Directors.
+NGK has further strengthened and enhanced its corporate governance structures by establishing committees to bolster the supervision and monitoring functions of the Board of Directors.

 Board of Directors

-The Board of Directors, comprising 13 members, deliberates matters prescribed in the Companies Act, as well as other important management issues, providing oversight for the execution of duties by directors.
-To clarify the division of roles between execution and supervision of management, Board of Directors meetings are led by a Chairman, who, in principle, does not execute business.
+The Board of Directors deliberates matters prescribed in the Companies Act, as well as other important management issues, providing oversight for the execution of duties by directors.
 The Board of Directors includes three outside directors to create a system enabling management monitoring based on professional knowledge and decision-making from a wider perspective.
-The current Board of Directors comprises 13 members (12 men and one woman)(as of June 29, 2017).
+As of June 26, 2018, the current Board of Directors comprises 12 members (11 men and one woman).

 Audit & Supervisory Board